Jiarui-ZH/NTM_Estimation/README.md

 This repository contains the code and supporting data to estimate the **ad valorem equivalent (AVE)** of non-tariff measures (NTMs) for goods trade, using a gravity-model approach with instrumental variables.

 ---
-> For questions, contact **Jiarui Zhang** at u7662428@anu.edu.au.
-If you would like to edit any files, please fork the repository and submit a PR rather than pushing directly to `main`.
+> For questions, please open an Issue.
+If you wish to make edits, please submit a PR.
 ---